 “Once you’ve identified the categories in which you spend the most — whether it’s groceries, gas, travel or dining — you’ll want to have a credit card that rewards bonus points in those categories,” says Beckman.

 Choosing the best cards to combine for maximum cash back can significantly boost your reward earnings over time.
+If you cannot identify specific categories where you mostly spend, you could always opt for a rotating category card like the Discover it® Cash Back.

 Additionally, if you want to target travel rewards, you will want to diversify the types of points you accumulate.
 This is how credit card travel reward aficionados earn free vacations.